Join CIfA

 Archaeologist with surveying equipment.

-If you are studying archaeology or related subject or are not ready to apply for an accredited grade we offer two non-accredited Student and Affiliate grades.
+If you are studying archaeology or a related subject or are not ready to apply for an accredited grade we offer two non-accredited Student and Affiliate grades.

 We also provide advice about careers and professional development through our professional pathways scheme.